ambroseus/simple-short-pretty/README.md

 isDefined(obj) True if defined, including if value is null.
 isEmptyString(str) Returns true if input string is: UNdefined or NULL or empty string ''.
 isFunction (obj) if the input is a function returns true, undefined/null returns false.
+isNil(obj) True if undefined or null.
 isNotArray true if undefined or null or not an array.
 isNotBlankString(str) Returns true if input string is defined, no NULL and has 1 or more non tab/space characters.
 isNotBoolean(obj) true if undefined or null or not a boolean.
 isNotDefined(obj) True if undefined.
 isNotEmtpyString(str) Returns true if input string has 1 or more characters even if those characters are all spaces tabs etc.
 isNotFunction (obj) if the input is a function returns false, undefined/null returns true.
-isNotNull(obj) False if undefined or null.
+isNotNil(obj) False if undefined or null.
 isNotNumber(obj) true if undefined or null or not a number.
 isNotObject true if undefined or null or not an object.
 isNotString true if undefined or null or not a string.
-isNull(obj) True if undefined or null.
 isNumber(obj) false if undefined or null or not a number.
 isObject(obj) false if undefined or null or not an object.
 isString false if undefined or null or not a string.